guangxin1990/DSMA-Net/README.md

 This repository is DSMA-Net's attempt to classify breast tumors as benign or malignant on a publicly available breast dataset.

-We randomly divided the dataset into training, validation and test sets containing 504, 63 and 63 ultrasound images, respectively.
+The dataset contains 630 ultrasound images.
+We randomly divided the dataset into training set, validation set and test set containing 504, 63 and 63 images respectively.

 ## Prerequisites
 - Python 3.6+